Claude Code Plugin

 nette-formsskill activates - Ask about “Latte filters” → the

-latte-templatesskill activates
+tracy-debuggingskill activates

 This means you get relevant, context-aware help without having to think about which skill you need.